mmoh-i/AirBnB_clone/README.md

 ![hbnb](https://user-images.githubusercontent.com/49339501/188122982-1202a4fd-b7d2-40a7-81cd-0fd53e2992b8.png)

 ## Project Description
-The AirBnB is a Project to clone the famous AirBnB site which will inlude some steps for it full stack creation to touch all what we have covered in the ALX SE Programme \viz-a-viz:
+The AirBnB is a Project to clone the famous AirBnB site which will inlude some steps for it full stack creation to touch all what we have covered in the ALX SE Programme<br>viz-a-viz:
 - The console
 - Web satic
 - MySQL storage